nus-cs2103-AY2021S2/tp/docs/team/ninijiaying.md

 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2021s2.github.io/tp-dashboard/?search=&sort=groupTitle&sortWithin=title&timeframe=commit&mergegroup=&groupSelect=groupByRepos&breakdown=true&checkedFileTypes=docs~functional-code~test-code~other&since=&tabOpen=true&tabType=authorship&tabAuthor=NiniJiaying&tabRepo=AY2021S2-CS2103-W17-3%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=false&authorshipFileTypes=docs~functional-code~test-code~other&authorshipIsBinaryFileTypeChecked=false)

-* **New Feature**: Added the ability to add a booking into the system.
+* **New Feature**: Added the ability to add a booking record into the system.
-    * Justification: This feature improves the product by allowing users to add a booking into the system.
+    * Justification: This feature improves the product by allowing users to add a valid booking record into the system.
+Every booking record consists of a compulsory valid venue and person.
+Checkings are done to ensure that a venue cannot be double booked.
     * Highlights: This enhancement affects existing commands and commands to be added in the future.
 It required an in-depth analysis of design alternatives.
 The implementation too was challenging as it required changes to existing commands.

 * **New Feature**: Implemented multi-step prompting structure on `add_person`
-    * What it does: allows the user to add persons one at a time into the system through a multi step command with compulsory fields such as name, email, phone and optional field tags.
+    * What it does: allows the user to add persons one at a time into the system through a multi-step command with compulsory fields such as name, email, phone and optional field tags.
     * Justification: A lot of information input is needed to create a person, making the `add_person` process troublesome and confusing.
       This feature breaks down the input process into several steps, improving the input experience for users.